Thursday, 24 January 2019

 3. Line a deep pan just big enough for all the vegetables, pref with a lid, with greaseproof paper OR prepare slow cooker

 4. Top, tail & peel onion & cut into quarters.
+Thoroughly wash and clean other veg.
 Quarter celery sticks.
 Remove membranes & seeds from pepper; quarter or cut coarsely.
-Layer in pan; season each layer lightly with salt & pepper.
+Remove core from tomatoes.
+Layer in pan; seasoning each layer lightly with salt & pepper - onions first, then celery, pepper and fresh tomatoes

-5. Quarter tomatoes; layer over onions.
-Pour in water or stock to cover
+5. Pour in water or stock to cover

-6. Oven-cooked: Place lid tightly on cooking dish OR cover veg with a layer of greaseproof paper then tinfoil For ripe/tinned tomatoes, bake 45 min-1 hour; otherwise it may take up to 2 hours to reach the soft, yielding stage.
+6. Oven-cook: Place lid tightly on cooking dish OR cover veg with a layer of greaseproof paper then tinfoil.
+For ripe/tinned tomatoes, bake 45 min-1 hour or up to 2 hours to reach the soft, yielding stage.
 Remove lid/foil; bake a further 15 mins.
 Cool.

 7. Slow-cooker: cook on high for 2-3 hours; cool.